Watching a pet deal with arthritis is devastating.

 She also regained her appetite (which she began to lose as a result of her cancer treatment) and enjoyed an overall improved quality of life.

 Best of all, the CBD produced no side effects at all.

-In fact, during my research I learnt that the only side effect associated with CBD is that your dog might get tired.
+In fact, during my research I learned that the only side effect associated with CBD is that your dog might get tired.
 This is actually rare, and my dog did not experience this at all.